aws-samples/aws-get-started-workshop/content/01-up-front-tasks/04-address-prerequisites.md

 ## 3. Obtain non-overlapping IP address range {#ip-address-range}

 If your initial proof of value workloads will require AWS networking resources, then you should address this prerequisite.
-If your your initial workloads don't depend on AWS networking resources, you can skip this step.
-For example, if your initial workloads use Aamazon Simple Storage Service (Amazon S3), they might not need AWS networking resources.
+If your initial workloads don't depend on AWS networking resources, you can skip this step.
+For example, if your initial workloads use Amazon Simple Storage Service (Amazon S3), they might not need AWS networking resources.

 In this step you should consult with your existing Network team to obtain a suitably sized, non-overlapping IP address range or [CIDR block](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing) that can be used not only for the initial shared development network that will be set up in this guide, but also to accommodate test and and production networks that you will provision on AWS as you progress in your journey.